 Here is a simple thing you could do by combining images.
 You could calculate the "average" face.
-This has been done, and the average face is beautiful, if tending to be a bit fuzzy even with careful registration.
+This has been done, and the average face is rated as "beautiful", if tending to be a bit fuzzy even with careful registration.
 This raises the question: when is it appropriate to model image variation in terms of sums?
 It turns out that taking the average of a set of images, such as faces, is tricky because there is not only photometric variation, but also geometric variation.
 I.e. the faces need to be put in register, and geometric registration is a non-trivial problem, and one that has been studied in many domains such as biometrics.

 Rather than adding images up, suppose we have an image, and want to decompose it as a sum of other sub-images.
 A natural question to ask is: what should the other "sub" images be?
 The answer will depend on the task.
 For example, below we will learn to model how the optics of the eye transform an input image to retinal image.
-A natural "sub-image" is the image of a point of light.
-These sub-images are spatially quite localized.
+A natural "sub-image" is the image of a point of light or a pixel.
+These sub-images are the extreme case of being spatially quite localized.

-But we will see there are advantages to using sub-images that are not spatially localized, and are global.
-An important class of such sub-images are sinusoidal gratings.
+But we will see there are advantages to using sub-images that are not spatially localized, and are global, or somewhere between.
+An important class of global sub-images are sinusoidal gratings.

 Later, when we study early neural mechanisms in vision, we will see that models of image coding can be understood as a decomposition of the visual image into image-like sub-components that make a local/global trade-off.
-We will see evidence for neural basis images that look like two-dimensional "wavelets" that if summed up (with appropriate weights) would give us back the orginal image.
+We will see evidence for neural basis images that look like two-dimensional "wavelets" that if summed up (with appropriate weights) would give us back the original image.